-Honors College students are eligible to live in the Honors Living Learning Community (HLLC), which is a key element of the Honors Academic Village.
+Jesup Scott Honors College students are eligible to live in the Honors Living Learning Community (HLLC), which is a key element of the Honors Academic Village.
 The HLLC offers a platform for community and individual growth through a greater sense of involvement and interaction.

-The HLCC is housed in the Academic House Residence Hall, adjacent to Sullivan Hall, home of the Honors College.
+The HLCC is housed in the Academic House Residence Hall and MacKinnon Hall.
 The Academic House is a traditional-style residence hall with both double and quad rooms.
+MacKinnon, newly renovated in 2013, offers traditional corridor living and houses exclusively honors students.
+Traditional style double bedrooms converted to single one-person rooms with community bathrooms.
 The HLCC is ideal for first-year Honors students interested in enhancing their Honors experience with an academic focus and sense of community.
 Opportunities include:

-- Monthly events for engagement and entertainment RSITY OF - Extended access to Sullivan Hall Lounge for study and discussion - Participation in program planning and special events - Close proximity to Honors classrooms and gatherings - Opportunity to develop an academic-centered community
+- Monthly events for engagement and entertainment - Participation in program planning and special events - Close proximity to Honors classrooms and gatherings - Opportunity to develop an academic-centered community